Cooperative encoding for secrecy in interference channels: Security for the Discrete Memoryless Interference Channel

 \subsection{Inner Bound}

-In this section, we introduce the cooperative binning and channel prefixing scheme, and derive an inner bound to $\mathbb{C}^{\textrm{IC-E}}$.
-The proposed strategy allows for cooperation in design of the binning codebooks, as well as in channel prefixing~\cite{Csiszar:Broadcast78}.
+In this section, we introduce the cooperative encoding scheme, and derive an inner bound to $\mathbb{C}^{\textrm{IC-E}}$.
+The proposed strategy allows for cooperation in design of the randomized codebooks, as well as in channel prefixing~\cite{Csiszar:Broadcast78}.
 This way, each user will add only \emph{a sufficient} amount of randomness as the other user will help to increase the randomness seen by the eavesdropper.
 The achievable secrecy rate region using this approach is stated in the following result.

 \begin{theorem} where $\Pc$ denotes the set of all joint distributions of the random variables $Q$, $C_1$, $S_1$, $O_1$, $C_2$, $S_2$, $O_2$, $X_1$, $X_2$ that factors as~\footnote{Here $Q, C_1, S_1, O_1, C_2, S_2$, and $O_2$ are defined on arbitrary finite sets $\Qc$, $\Cc_1$, $\Sc_1$, $\Oc_1$, $\Cc_2$, $\Sc_2$, and $\Oc_2$, respectively.}